 This course will enable students to master the skills required of speaking in today's workplace and society.
 This course will focus on the organization, preparation, research, and evidence needed for a presentation that is tailored to fit the audience.
-This course will also enhance the students' listening skills which will assist them in everyday situations.
+This course will also enhance the students' active and critical listening skills.
 (Previously known as SPH 198)